marcelky/SpringSuitProject_Restful_Stock/README.md

 # SpringSuitProject_Restful_Stock

-This project was implemented with:
+# This project was implemented with:
 STS 4 - Spring Tool Suite 4. (https://spring.io/tools)

+# Supporting Resting tool
 The tests of Java methods was carried out with google Chrome plugin:
 Restman

-The java classes which implement the required tasks are located at:
+# The java classes which implement the required tasks are located at:
 SpringSuitProject_Restful_Stock/gs-rest-service-complete/src/main/java/com/example/restservice/

-The Classes are the following:
+# The Classes are the following:

 Stock.java - Class responsible to control behavior and functions of each stock elemente.